Directors and Officers insurance

 Why Do Startups Need D&O Insurance?

-Directors & officers insurance is the coverage that is probably most consistently connected to and mentioned when talking about startups, especially startups that have received or are about to receive venture capital funding.
+Directors and officers insurance is the coverage that is probably most consistently connected to startups, especially startups that have received or are about to receive venture capital funding.
 Why is this?
 It’s because most venture capital and private equity firms will insist that a startup gets D&O insurance before they approve the funding round.

-They do this because as investors, they will be joining the startup’s board, so they are basically guaranteeing that the startup will be protecting them and their assets by having a directors & officers policy in place.
+They do this because, as investors, they will be joining the startup’s board, so they are basically guaranteeing that the startup will protect them and their assets by having a directors and officers policy in place.

 For startups, having a good D&O policy gives them the ability to pay for unanticipated litigation, which can be extremely expensive.
 Even if you have received funding, your startup still might not have the budget needed to handle these types of legal costs, especially if the claims are complex and take months or years to resolve.